lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Run the model using the original sampled dataset.
-Include centered body mass index, followup visit, and the random term.
+- Including centered body mass index, followup visit, and the random term in the formula, run the model with the original dataset.

 `@hint`
 - Use the `sample_tidied_framingham` dataset, with subject ID as the random term.